Human Activity Monitor

 tizen.humanactivitymonitor.stop('SLEEP_DETECTOR');

-Supported Monitors
+Supported monitors

 The following table introduces the available monitor types and lists the monitor capabilities you can use to determine whether a specific monitor is supported on a device.